unni-krishnan-95/copy/_posts/2016-9-30-vulnhub-mr-robot1.md

 This box was really well put together and honestly challenged me - at the same time I learned a lot about the hacking process and some new exploitations, along with many valuable lessons.

-Stay tuned for more VulnHub Write-Ups, OTH, and more!
+Stay tuned for more VulnHub Write-Ups, OTW, and more!
 Also - I will be competing in this year’s [NCL - National Cyber League](http://www.nationalcyberleague.org/), so expect some future write-ups on that!

 Cheers!